 Every woman’s wedding day is one of the most important days of her life.
-For this special occasion, we want the perfect thing, the wedding dress, the makeup, the wedding hairstyles and accessories must be unique and unforgettable.
-Today I would like to turn your attention to bridal hairstyles for African American women.
+For this special occasion, we want the perfect thing, the wedding dress, the makeup, the wedding hairstyles, and accessories must be unique and unforgettable.
+Today I would like to turn your attention to African American wedding hairstyles.

 - 2 Black wedding hairstyles with flowers